mmclhugo1/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox-adlsg2_ld.md

    `./setup-env.sh`

-1. Choose the `Hortonworks Sandbox to custom distribution` option when prompted.
+1. Choose the `HDP Sandbox to custom distribution` option when prompted.

 1. Enter the second zone details: